-They rebelled a bit, and whined a ton.
+They rebelled a bit and whined a ton.
 One of my little ones even hit the power button for me to shut off my PC once (or twice…or three times…ugh!)

-After getting really frustrating and trying to figure out what was wrong with my kids – I was just trying to earn some extra money this was really going to benefit them – I realized my mistake.
+After getting really frustrated and trying to figure out what was wrong with my kids – I was just trying to earn some extra money this was going to benefit them – I realized my mistake.

 I started a business that was affecting everyone.
-But, I never bothered to explain it to them.
+But I never bothered to explain it to them.
+Oops!

 I went from being totally accessible as a stay-at-home mom to working part-time as a work-at-home mom.
 And my kids didn’t understand what it all meant for them.
 They were kind of in the dark about it all.

-So, we had some important conversations.
-And, did some experimenting to see what worked and what didn’t.
+So, we had some meaningful conversations.
+And I did some experimenting to see what worked and what didn’t.

-In the process, I learned six important strategies when it comes to helping your family embrace your new business.
+In the process, I learned six critical strategies when it comes to helping your family embrace your new business.
 Here’s what I did…

 1. Explain the Changes